-Patrick Kavanagh’s “A Christmas Childhood” was born out of loneliness and solitude.
-The County Monaghan poet penned this poem having spent a Christmas season alone in his flat in Dublin.
-The poem is filled with nostalgia for rural, farming, family life.
-His memories comes to us through Christian imagery from the story of the birth of Jesus.
+This poem was born out of Kavanagh's loneliness and solitude and he penned it having spent a Christmas season alone in his flat in Dublin.
+The poem is filled with nostalgia for rural, farming, family life and his memories come to us through Christian imagery from the story of the birth of Jesus.

 One side of the potato-pits was white with frost –